yangshun/tech-interview-handbook/contents/resume/optimize-resume.md

 ## 2. Keyword optimization

 Imagine you are a hiring manager or recruiter screening a resume while juggling many other tasks in your job - you simply won't have much time on each resume!
-When a hiring manager is looking at any resume, they are in fact quickly scanning for keywords of skills or experiences that they value, before paying any additional attention to your resume.
+When a hiring manager looks at a resume, they are in fact quickly scanning for keywords of skills or experiences that they value, before paying any additional attention to your resume.

 Recruiters and ATS do that as well, but based on the job description that the hiring manager helped to write.
 That is why optimizing your resume based on job descriptions is very important.